sahithyandev/s1/src/content/docs/properties-of-materials/basics/02-structure-of-atoms.md

 Bohr Theory **can't** be used to describe the energy characteristics of atoms containing many electrons.
-Consequently, in the Modern Atomic Theory, four quantum numbers were introduced to describe the energy levels
+Consequently, in the Modern Atomic Theory, four quantum numbers were introduced to describe the energy levels.

 ## Quantum numbers